 Train employees before deploying surveys

-Business leaders should train employees before deploying surveys, Lucas said.
+Business leaders should train employees before deploying customer satisfaction surveys, Lucas said.
 Leaders should let workers know what the business expects of them and what kind of CX the brand expects to deliver.
 When things go well, they should celebrate and recognize employees.
 And, when things don't go as planned, organizations should find out where the roadblocks are, whether it be management, outdated tools or another issue.

 "Don't put the fear of customer feedback into employees," Lucas said.
 "Instead, give them the tools they need to do their jobs."